-GURU CHOD HASBAMRER (Thai, ครู ชด หัศบำเรอ) was modern Thailand's pioneer yoga-tantric authority.
+GURU CHOD HASBAMRER (Thai, ครู ชด หัศบำเรอ) was modern Thailand's pioneer yoga authority.
 The family name, Hasbamrer, derives from Sanskrit harshavarman and signifies Royal Khmer ancestry.

-He was born at the turn of 20th century in the fifth Rattanakosin reign of King Chulalongkorn near the empire's southerly Andaman Sea.
+He was born at the turn of 20th century in the fifth Rattanakosin reign of King Chulalongkorn near the empire's southerly Andaman Sea coast.
 In youth he attended Penang Free School and continued studies in Bombay, India.

 Upon graduation from Trinity College, Cambridge, he remained in England and worked as a reporter.
-He furthered that career in British India.
-Yet by 1937 Chod was back in Britain where covered stories on the continent too.
+He furthered this career in British India.
+Yet by 1937 Chod was back in Britain where he covered stories on the continent too.

 A few years later due to imminent war and serious personal health concerns, he withdrew to India and gained ascetic refuge with Swami Sivananda on the banks of the Ganges near Rishikesh.
 It took him two years to cure his disorders and he stayed three more to master yoga's higher forms.